 Enablement and educational tools are your sales team bread and butter.
-B2B white papers are another example of a powerful tool in the sales and marketing toolkit.
+With B2B white papers being the second-most popular content format that buyers engage with during their buying process, they are another example of a powerful tool in the sales and marketing toolkit.
 When used to their full potential, white papers can make your business more credible and help move prospects through the sales funnel to convince them your organisation is the solution to their problem.

 What is a B2B White Paper?